guppyplopp/mqtt-ws-proxy/README.md

 Visit `wss://localhost:8888` and accept the certificate, and navigate to the page.
 It will get stuck loading, but should then allow you to use the explorer.

 ![Homer getting angry at web browsers](https://media.giphy.com/media/CJxXHfRAYvtqU/source.gif)

+## Thanks

+Major thanks to [Andy Stanford-Clark](https://github.com/andysc) for being the most sought-after user tester, and for contributing to the solution.